 This is constantly evolving, and there is some serious momentum, just look at a photo of the crowds at Xerocon!

-Please reply and share your story, and as an industry we can drive the momentum further and change the entire landscape for business owners everywhere!
+As an industry we can drive the momentum further and change the entire landscape for business owners everywhere.